BSc (Hons) Nursing (Nursing Associate Pathway) (Mental Health)

 Level 5 qualification

-You will need a Level 5 Nursing Associate Foundation Degree and you will need to be registered with the NMC as a nursing associate.
+You will need a Level 5 Nursing Associate Foundation Degree completed within the last 5 years (registration with the NMC is not required).

 Your fees for the 6-month portion of the programme will be calculated on a pro-rata basis.